jdhitsolutions/MyTasks/docs/Save-MyTask.md

 PS C:\> archive-mytask
 ```

-Uaing the alias, archive all completed tasks to myTaskArchive.xml.
+Using the alias, archive all completed tasks to myTaskArchive.xml.

 ### EXAMPLE 2